temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 Whether you're writing a complex transaction-based workflow, or working with remote APIs, you know that creating reliable applications is a complex process.

-The Temporal server and a language specific SDK, in this case the [Go SDK](https://github.com/temporalio/go-sdk), provide a comprehensive solution to the complexities which arise from modern application development.
-You can think of Temporal as a sort of "cure all" for the pains you experience as a developer when trying to build reliable applications.
+The Temporal server and a language-specific SDK, in this case the [Go SDK](https://github.com/temporalio/go-sdk), provide a comprehensive solution to the complexities which arise from modern application development.
+You can think of Temporal as a sort of "cure-all" for the pains you experience as a developer when trying to build reliable applications.

-Temporal provides reliability primitives right out of the box, such as seamless and fault tolerant application state tracking, automatic retries, timeouts, rollbacks due to process failures, and more.
+Temporal provides reliability primitives, such as seamless and fault-tolerant application state tracking, automatic retries, timeouts, rollbacks due to process failures, and more.

 In this tutorial you'll run your first Temporal application and explore how Temporal Workflows and Activities work together.
-You'll use Temporal's Web UI to see how your Workflow executed, and then explore how Temporal helps you recover from errors.
+You'll use Temporal's Web UI to see how Temporal executed your Workflow, and then explore how Temporal helps you recover from a couple of common failures.

 ## Prerequisites